 The Welsh Government’s standard consultation templates ensure that we receive respondents' comments on the effects of our policy decisions on the Welsh language.
 Similarly, standard procurement templates ensure that the standards are an important consideration when contracting third party services.
 Guidance has been developed for staff on compliance with requirements during consultation exercises, contracting services, grant funding and research commissioning.

-2 complaints from the Welsh Language Commissioner relating to the policy making standards were received during the reporting period.
-The investigations are ongoing.
+Welsh Ministers did not receive any complaints relating to the policy making standards during the reporting period.